hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-fs-file admin readme.md

-The function creates new files on file system
+This function creates new files on file system

 *******************************************************************